 Please send cash or checks to: 111 Queen Anne Ave North # 300, Seattle, WA, 98109.

-More than 137 people have canceled their appointments to donate blood and three blood drives had to be canceled because of flooding.
+More than 137 people canceled their appointments to donate blood and three blood drives had to be canceled because of flooding.

 Every donation matters.
 It ensures that local hospitals have the blood needed for cancer and trauma patients, especially Type O, Type A, and Platelets.